 The current answers are all RAG over the agent's own output.
 Store the chat log, embed it, retrieve relevant fragments.
 This works for vibes-level recall.
 It fails the moment you need anything causal: which decisions affected the auth subsystem last quarter and were later reversed?
 That's a graph query, not a similarity search.

 The way through is a structure that's legible to both the agent and you.
 If those are different systems, they desync.
-If they're the same graph, the agent's reasoning is in the same shape as the codebase it's modifying.
-One garden, two gardeners.
+If they're the same graph, the agent's reasoning is recorded in the execution path, not reconstructed after, and lands in the same shape as the codebase it's modifying.
+One graph, two kinds of readers.

 Requires Node 18+ and git.